Kit Harrington Reveals Two Key Details About The Final Season Of

 “It’s been an institution longer than any other institution I’ve been in,” Harington continued.
 “School, drama school, anything.
 I get a bit weepy thinking about it.
 It’s going to be a strange year saying goodbye to everyone and having last scenes with this person and that person.
 Not only you’re attached to it, loads of people around the world are attached to it.”

 It’s understandable why Harington would be so emotional.
 Though we do wonder if the actual script also gave him feels.
 Did his Jon Snow finally get a seat on the iron throne?
 Did he and Daenerys seal the deal with a marriage and possible child (eew by the way; see: incest.)?
 Or does Dany die?
 Did the White Walkers win?
-So many questions, of which we will have to wait two years for answers.
+So many questions, and we're going to have to wait two years for answers.
 Sigh.

-Though perhaps the best part of Harington's BBC interview is that it may have inadvertently shot down that whole "no scripts" for the final season thing.
+Though perhaps the best part of Harington's BBC interview is that it may have inadvertently shut down that whole "no scripts" for the final season thing.

 Advertisement